 High brightness in the smallest chipsets

 When designing small devices, you don’t want to compromise on resolution or brightness in your display.
 Higher brightness capabilities facilitate a crisper HD image, larger projected displays and better visibility in a variety of lighting conditions, including bright ambient light.
 Because the DLP Pico 0.23-inch family includes our smallest full HD display chipsets to date, you can create ultra-low-power, mobile pico projectors that can fit inside a shirt pocket.
-The brightness efficiency can support 20-inch to 40-inch displays (with a brightness of up to 200 lumens) and with a form factor of less than 78mm x 78mm x 15 mm (100 lumens).
-Figure 2 shows one example of a projected display in a portable smart speaker.
+The brightness efficiency can support 20-inch to 40-inch displays (with a brightness of up to 200 lumens and with a form factor of less than 78mm x 78mm x 15 mm (100 lumens).
+Figure 2 shows one example of a projected display in a portable on-demand smart display.

 Figure 2: Smart speaker with display projection